vega/altair/doc/user_guide/interactions/parameters.rst

     op_var = alt.param(value=0.1)

 In order to use this variable in the chart specification, we explicitly add it to the chart using the :meth:`add_params` method, and we can then reference the variable within the chart specification.
 Here we set the opacity using our ``op_var`` parameter.
+The :meth:`add_params` method adds the parameter to the chart, making it available for use in encodings, conditions, and filters.

 .. altair-plot::